Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Some of the things you might do during your supervised work experience include:

-Additionally, for every 40 hours of client care you provide, you’ll need to meet with your supervisor face-to-face for one hour or be under their direct supervision for one hour.
-This is so they can answer any questions and help you decide what skills you need to work on.
+Additionally, for every 40 hours of client care you provide, you must meet with your supervisor face-to-face for one hour or be under their direct supervision for one hour.
+This allows them to answer any questions and help you determine which skills you need to work on.

 Step 4: Pass a Standardized Substance Use Disorder Counselor Exam

 The DOPL doesn’t administer its own licensing exam.
-Instead, you can take one of three national exams.
-You can register for all three through the Association of Utah Substance Abuse Professionals (AUSAP), an organization that provides counselor training and advocates for equitable counseling policies.
+Instead, you can take one of three national exams administered by NAADAC or IC&RC.
+The Association of Utah Substance Abuse Professionals (AUSAP) offers support and resources for exam preparation, as well as assistance with the registration process.
+AUSAP is an organization that provides counselor training and advocates for equitable counseling policies.

 While each exam is similar, there are some key differences between them.
 You can find prep materials through the AUSAP.

-Option 1: The National Association of Alcohol and Drug Abuse Counselors’s (NAADAC) National Certification Exam Level II
+Option 1: The National Association of Alcohol and Drug Abuse Counselors’ (NAADAC) National Certification Exam Level II

-The NAADAC’s National Certification Exam Level II is made up of 150 multiple choice questions.
+The NAADAC’s National Certification Exam, Level II, consists of 150 multiple-choice questions.
 You’ll have three hours to complete it.
-To pass, you’ll need to get a 67% or 100 questions correct.
+To pass, you’ll need to answer 67% of the questions correctly or answer 100 questions correctly.

 The questions will test your knowledge of nine areas:

-1. Admissions including intake, screening, and client orientation.
+- Admissions, including intake, screening, and client orientation

-4. Individual, family, and group counseling including client education and crisis intervention.
+- Individual, family, and group counseling, including client education and crisis intervention

-8. Legal and ethical responsibilities including professional development
+- Legal and ethical responsibilities, including professional development

 While you can take this exam at an approved testing location in St. George, Orem, Logan, or Salt Lake City, you can also take it at home under the supervision of an online proctor.
 The fee is $210 for AUSAP members and $225 for non-members.